 Container weight verification

-The need for accurate weight declarations is a critical safety issue.
-Providing a VGM for a container allows the master of a vessel to plan ship loading, so that the ship is stable, hull strength and stack weights are not exceeded and lashing arrangements are effective.
+Providing a VGM for a container allows the master of a vessel to plan ship loading.
+This ensures that the ship is stable, hull strength and stack weights are not exceeded and lashing arrangements are effective.
 Incorrectly declared weights can result in container collapse, personal injury, and damage to equipment.

 Weighing equipment or service providers